talibosmani/rp2040-doom/README.md

 [documentation](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).
 I have been building against the `develop` branch of `pico-sdk`, so I recommend that..

-**NOTE: I was building with arm-none-eabi-gcc 9.2.1 .. it seems like other versions may cause problems with binary size, so stick with that for now.**
+**NOTE: I am building with arm-none-eabi-gcc 13.2.rel1 .. whilst other versions may work, changes in compiler version may affect the binary size which, being tight, can cause problems (either link failure, or you may see stack overflow in the form of color palette corruption).
+Particularly I know tjhat arm-none-eabi-gcc 10.x versions don't work well.**

 For USB keyboard input support, RP2040 Doom currently uses a modified version of TinyUSB included as a submodule.
 Make sure you have initialized this submodule via `git submodule update --init`